Tram revival in Adelaide: 2005–2012: 100 Series (Bombardier Flexity Classic) tram deliveries

 The contract for nine new Bombardier Flexity Classic trams was awarded to Bombardier Transportation in September 2004.
 The first was delivered in November 2005 and the remainder – except for one badly damaged in transit, subsequently replaced – between January and September 2006.
 Designated as the 100 Series, the trams progressively replaced, in 2006, the 21 Type H trams remaining in service out of the original 30 that with a few rare exceptions had operated the Glenelg service exclusively since 1929.

 Following the decision to extend the line from Victoria Square along King William Street, a further two Bombardier Flexity Classics were ordered in 2005.
 They arrived in the first half of 2007.
 The replacement for the tram damaged before delivery arrived in June.

 After the route had been extended through the city centre, the service became very popular: in the three months from November 2007 to the end of January 2008, more than 100,000 extra trips had been taken than in the same period in the previous year.
 Intensive overcrowding occurred, and many passengers were unable to board trams during peak hours.
 The route extension was also blamed for increased traffic congestion in the city, although no quantitative evidence was advanced.

 In 2016 the transport minister said public perception of trams returning to Adelaide had changed:"When we announced in 2005 that we would be extending the Glenelg tram past Victoria Square to the railway station there were howls of protest against it.
 I think we've managed to completely flip the public debate from being against these sorts of projects to be being very strongly in favour."

 In the hot Adelaide summer, passengers complained about the inadequacy of air conditioning in the new trams, which originally had been flagged for use in Frankfurt; many of the floor-mounted vents were more suited to heating than cooling.
 It was found that equipment on the roof and in the undercarriage was overheating and airflow over the outside radiators was inadequate.
 The air conditioning was progressively upgraded.

 Another four 100 Series Bombardier Flexity Classic trams were ordered from Bombardier in June 2008 for the extra traffic to be generated by the projected Adelaide Entertainment Centre extension.
 They entered service in 2011 and 2012, production having been held up by 100-years flooding of a river next to the Bautzen plant.
-The total 100 Series fleet stands at 15 as of 2019.
+The total 100 Series fleet was 15 as of 2019.